qbradq/romulus/README.md

 The table keyword outputs stripped arrays of bytes to the ROM.
 Unline variable arrays the successive byte fields of a table are guaranteed to be in order and contingious.
 The same size keywords that apply to variables apply to tables as well however the allocation keywords do not.
+The elements of a table are seperated by commas.
 Note that within a table statement label names are always dereferenced.

   // Pointer table
-  table word levelPointers {
+  table word levelPointers
     level1, level2, level3, 0x0000
-  }
   // Access the table
   lda levelPointer.a,x
   sta ptr